XAYERAYX/DATA-ANALYST-XAYERAYX/README.md

 Thank you for reviewing my portfolio!
 If you have any questions or need further clarification on any part of the implementation, please feel free to reach out.

 ⸻

-End of README

-Note:
-	•	Replace every “Placeholder” image reference with your actual screenshot paths.
-	•	If you have additional diagrams or sections, feel free to add them under separate headings.
-	•	You can also provide more detail on your DataBrew transformations, Glue job scripts, or code snippets in this README or in separate markdown files within your repository.

-⸻

-Additional Tips
-	•	Keep your folder structure in GitHub well-organized:
-	•	README.md at the root
-	•	/images or /screenshots subfolder for screenshots
-	•	scripts/ for any Python or Glue scripts
-	•	notebooks/ for Jupyter notebooks
-	•	Always double-check any secrets or credentials are not accidentally pushed to GitHub.
-	•	Use GitHub Pages or Wiki if you want a more polished presentation of your documentation.

-⸻

-Congratulations!
-You now have a detailed, structured, and long-form README that meets your professor’s requirements for exploratory, descriptive, diagnostic, wrangling, and data quality tasks—all tied back to your specific HR Professional Development project in AWS.